 “If you want to keep your pre-tax profit at 20%, and your cost of sales is too high, the first place you’re going to have to cut is SG&A,” Barros says.

-“Usually what happens is you lose control, don’t slow up and end up spending 30% (of your revenues) on SG&A. Then all your profitability is gone.’’
+“Usually what happens is you lose control, keep going, unaware of your margins and end up spending 30% or more (of your revenues) on SG&A. Then all your profitability is gone.’’

 How to control your cost of goods sold

 Sometimes, companies see their cost of production or COGS increase due to a rise in the price of raw materials, transportation or other input costs that are beyond their control.
 In that case, company managers have a choice: raise their prices or cut their operating expenses, or they can decrease the gross margin, which is not the best solution.

 “Sometimes, you can’t cut the cost of sales or COGS because the price of supplies has risen, inflation has taken place, and you don’t want to substantially raise your prices,’’ Barros says.
 “In that case, you’ll have to mainly cut the fixed expenses, which is the SG&A. This leads to a combination of slightly increased prices combined with a reduction in expenses.”

-“When the cost of sales is too high and CFOs are looking to cut expenses to improve profitability, because the cost of sales is too high, they tend to cut SG&A,’’ Barros says.
+“When the cost of sales is too high and CFOs are looking at improving profitability by decreasing the overall cost of business, they tend to cut SG&A,’’ Barros says.